Why Compare Vajracast and Wowza?

 Wowza Streaming Engine runs as a Java application on Linux, Windows, or macOS.
 Docker images are available.
 Wowza also offers a fully managed cloud service (Wowza Video) for those who prefer not to manage infrastructure.

-Vajra Cast runs on Linux and macOS with first-class Docker and Kubernetes support.
+Vajracast runs on Linux and macOS with Docker and Kubernetes deployment options.
 Terraform modules are available for infrastructure-as-code deployment.
-PostgreSQL support enables multi-instance production deployments with shared state.
+Multi-instance shared-state deployment is experimental and should be scoped with us rather than assumed turnkey.

 Phase 1: Parallel Deployment